EnhancedNetwork/TOHE-Docs/AboutUs.md

 Then came the day Karpe decided to discontinue TOHE and quit the modding, to where I stepped in to continue the man's work and keep the mod's glory alive.

-Thus, Town of Host Edited: Restored was born.
+Thus, Town of Host-ReEdited was born.

 \- [**LoonieToons**](https://github.com/Loonie-Toons/)